SAP-samples/teched2025-AD161/exercises/ex2/README.md

     * Bookings:
       A list of flight bookings.
 This entity has an association to a `Flights` entity, and there is also an association to a `Supplements`entity.
       Both association targets are currently missing.
-The using directives in the beginning of the file indicates that these entities are expected to be in file _xtravels/db/master-data.cds_, but this file currently is empty.
+The using directive in the beginning of the file indicates that these entities are expected to be in file _xtravels/db/master-data.cds_, but this file currently is empty.
 The missing entities will later be provided by the API package exported from xflights.